FolaisSK/CC201/labs/5_FinalProject_edX/instructions.md

 >If you are a federated user that uses a corporate or enterprise single sign-on ID, you can log in to IBM Cloud® from the console by using a federated ID and password.
 Use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-8. Ensure that you target the resource group in which you created the Cloudant service.
+10. Ensure that you target the resource group in which you created the Cloudant service.
 Remember that you noted this resource group in a previous step.
 ```
 ibmcloud target -g <resource_group>
 ```
 {: codeblock}

+11. Use the Explorer to edit `binding-hack.sh`.
+The path to this file is `patient-ui/binding-hack.sh`.
+You need to insert your OpenShift project where it says `<my_project>`.
+Your project is `sn-labs-` followed by your username.
+If you don't remember your project name, run `oc project`.
+Make sure to save the file when you're done.

-9. Run the script to create a Secret containing credentials for your Cloudant service.
+12. Run the script to create a Secret containing credentials for your Cloudant service.
 ```
 ./binding-hack.sh
 ```